liamchampton/the-go-show/README.md

 # The Go Show
-==This repository is the home of all things Go!
-All code, any discussions and updates from the live streams will be compiled into this single place.==
+`This repository is the home of all things Go!
+All code, any discussions and updates from the live streams will be compiled into this single place.`

 ---